carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-high-dim-modeling.md

 objectives:
 - "Understand the challenges associated with modeling high-dimensional data"
 - "Understand the importance of feature selection as a tool for modeling high-dimensional data"
-- "Identify and understand some of the possible ways to perform feature selection"
+- "Identify and understand different approaches/methods for feature selection"
+- "Understand the limitations of feature selection techniques and ways to assess model bias/variance tradeoff"
+- "Learn how to fit and interpret univariate and multivariate linear models"
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---
-FIXME

 {% include links.md %}
+# Schedule Outline (internal use; will remove this later)
+1. Intro/overview of ML
+      * What goes into a model/estimator
+      * What is the goal of the model (prediction or classification)
+      * How is a model trained?
+      * Live-coding: Training a univariate linear model
+2. The curse of dimensionality
+      * Overfitting, bias vs. variance trade-off discussion
+      * Live-coding: Use same model with additional predictor variables and demonstrate overfitting
+3. Methods for feature selection
+      * Intro to feature selection
+      * Filter methods
+          * Overview
+          * Live-coding: implement varianceThreshold and selectKbest (F-test and mutual information tests) using sklearn
+      * Wrapper methods
+          * Overview
+          * Live-coding:
+      * Embedded methods
+          * Overview
+          * Live-coding:

 # Introduction
 ## Machine learning — a brief overview
-Machine learning is the process of learning (optimizing) a function that is able to map some input to a desired output.
+Machine learning is the process of learning (optimizing) a function that is able to map some input to a desired output. input data --> cool algorithms --> prediction forecast, recommendation ,decision

-Borrowed from Intro to ML w/ sklearn lesson: "Machine learning is a set of of tools and techniques which let us find patterns in data.
-This lesson will introduce you to a few of these techniques, but there are many more which we simply don’t have time to cover here.
+From Intro to ML lesson:

-The techniques breakdown into two broad categories, predictors and classifiers.
+"The techniques breakdown into two broad categories, predictors and classifiers.
 Predictors are used to predict a value (or set of value) given a set of inputs, for example trying to predict the cost of something given the economic conditions and the cost of raw materials or predicting a country’s GDP given its life expectancy.
 Classifiers try to classify data into different categories, for example deciding what characters are visible in a picture of some writing or if a message is spam or not."

+In this lesson, we will focus on predicting continuous values when fitting models to high-dimensional data.

 ## Training data
 * The text below is borrowed form this lesson: https://carpentries-incubator.github.io/machine-learning-novice-sklearn/01-introduction/index.html)